Athozs/hass-additional-ca/README.md

 reboot
 ```

-Otherwise you could do the following:
+Alternatively, you can do the following:

-- Download original bundle from https://raw.githubusercontent.com/certifi/python-certifi/master/certifi/cacert.pem
+- Download the original bundle from [https://raw.githubusercontent.com/certifi/python-certifi/master/certifi/cacert.pem](https://raw.githubusercontent.com/certifi/python-certifi/master/certifi/cacert.pem).
-- Replace it at Certifi bundle path
+- Replace the file at the Certifi bundle path.
-    - To get Certifi bundle path: Connect to HAOS with SSH, then from command line, run `docker exec homeassistant python -m certifi`.
+- To get the Certifi bundle path, connect to HAOS via SSH, then from the command line, run `docker exec homeassistant python -m certifi`.

 ### 10.3.
 Tips

-* To enable INFO logs level, add the following to your `configuration.yaml`:
+* To enable the INFO log level, add the following to your `configuration.yaml`:

 ```yaml
 # configuration.yaml